RPI-CSCI-2500-2016-Spring/RPI-CSCI-2500-2016-Spring.github.io/syllabus.md

 count as one day.
 25 hours late will count as two days, etc. Once these are exhausted, late assignments will not be graded.

+**Grade Disputes**: Grade disputes must be made within 10 days.
+After 10 days has elapsed, the grade on record will stand.

 **Grade Modifiers Policy**: Grade modifiers will be used in this class.
 Nominally, for example, you expect to earn a B- if your score is greater than 79.5 and less than 83.0, B if your score is greater